scchess/Qualimap/doc/faq.rst

     :width: 450pt
     :align: center

 Here each block denotes a certain algorithm step.
 Analysis starts with dividing reference genome into windows.
 The first window is set to be the current.
-Then analysis continues with processing BAM records belongning to current window.
+Then analysis continues with processing BAM records belonging to current window.

 When all reads belonging to current window (region of genome) are processed, the window is finalized.
 This task is also performed in a separate thread.